greenware2/meh-whynot/README.md

 # Upcoming
 -  **Social Networking**: NewSpace, a complete recreation of Myspace circa 2005.
 Ran by the same dude who runs Retrobook.
--  **Photography**: Snippr, a faithful recreation of Flickr right when it launched, will include API, Uploadr, so and so.